Read Mapping Near Non-Volatile Memory: Related Work

-Recently, Kim et al. have explored an efficient filtering step for hash-based {\em read mapping} using 3D-stacked memories~\cite{kimgenome}.
-This study covers filtering (i.e., search space pruning) only, which has a similar functionality to the Filter Unit of \arch.
+\ignore{ { \bf \hlnew{Promising Alternative Computing Paradigms:}} The evaluated proof-of-concept implementation represents one feasible point in the rich design space of \arch.
+The system interface can take a different form, as well.
+3D stacking is an option, for example, to enable even more parallelism subject to thermal budget. \ignore{ That said, the evaluated design point features TCAM which suits very well to efficient similarity search and the evaluated interface leads to a relatively less intrusive design. } We could implement \arch\ using emerging in/near-memory logic, but the scale of the problem would demand careful optimization for data communication between the memory modules and logic embedded in/near memory. } \ignore{ Recently, Kim et al. have explored an efficient filtering step for hash-based {\em read mapping} using 3D-stacked memories~\cite{kimgenome}.
+This study covers filtering (i.e., search space pruning) only, which has a similar functionality to \arch's FilterU.
 In line with our observations, the authors are after pruning the search space in order to maximize the throughput.
-They report up to 6.4$\times$ improvement.
 While the high cost of ``quadratic-time dynamic programming'' algorithms for string (i.e., {\em query}) matching motivated Kim et al.~\cite{kimgenome}, \arch\ already relies on much faster and more energy-efficient string matching enabled by TCAM search.
 Hence, \arch\ employs a simpler, low-latency filtering mechanism (incorporated in the Filter Unit), which is tailored to this more efficient string matching mechanism (incorporated in the Match Unit).
 Although complex higher-overhead methods like ~\cite{kimgenome} can prune the search space further, embedding such into \arch's Filter Unit would be overkill, rendering Filter Unit the system bottleneck and diminishing the benefits from Match Unit's fast energy-efficient similarity matching.
-We believe that proposals like~\cite{kimgenome} are more suitable for long {\em read mapping}. \vshrink{0.4}
+We believe that proposals like~\cite{kimgenome} are more suitable for long {\em read} mapping. }